 uses and the offenses for which the convictions were obtained and a general assessment of the importance of the convictions.

-(c) In April of each year, the Department of State Police
+(c) In April of each year, the Illinois State Police

 shall transmit to the General Assembly